C++17: New Parallel Algorithms of the Standard Template Library

 std::parallel::transform_reduce

-Besides std::for_each_n these names are quite unusual.
-So let me make a short detour and write a little bit about Haskell.
+Besides std::for_each_n these names are pretty unusual.
+So let me make a short detour and write about Haskell.

 A short detour